CIIS offers regular, free educational sessions covering a range of implementation and improvement sciences topics.

 - Discuss how to link implementation strategies to study aims, setting, process and outcome measures

-- Identify appropriate study designs for implementation and improvement sciences questions
+- Identify key considerations for selecting the best study design for implementation and improvement sciences questions

-- Discuss the strength of a study designs that use mixed methods for investigating implementation and improvement sciences outcomes
+- Identify appropriate study designs for your implementation and improvement sciences question

 - Discuss the role of stakeholders and multidisciplinary perspectives in designing and conducting implementation and improvement research